mezotv/Discord-Bot-Template/README.md

 # Discord Bot Template

 This template provides boilerplate code for Discord.js v14.
 Ready for slash command and everything you need to start out with your bot!
-When using this template please give credits to Developers Dungeon Studios!

 ## Deployment